 - In the sci-fi short Disarm, by Vylar Kaftan, any nuclear, biological or chemical weapon used against the alien invaders kills only the user, but the aliens always heal one soldier and 'mark' them in some way that causes anyone who sees them to hear or experience a message (unique to the listener, such as a song or vision) along the lines of We Come In Peace Resistance Is Futile.

 - The third Evan Tanner book by Lawrence Block has a former World War II partisan recall how he and several friends murdered sixty enemy soldiers in their sleep as revenge for a brutal massacre.
 They spared one teenaged soldier to spread the story but blinded him so he wouldn't be able to identify them.

-- In The Executioner series, Mack Bolan often does this as a Trick-and-Follow Ploy.
+- In The Executioner series, Mack Bolan often spares a mob Mook as a Trick-and-Follow Ploy.

-- In Blood Brothers of Gor after a war between fantasy counterpart American Indians and cowboys, three "cowboy" privates chosen by drawing lots are allowed to go back home to bring word of the defeat while the others are reduced to slavery.
+- Gor: In Blood Brothers of Gor, after a war between fantasy counterpart American Indians and cowboys, three "cowboy" privates chosen by drawing lots are allowed to go back home to bring word of the defeat while the others are reduced to slavery.

 - Moby-Dick: Ishmael the mariner ponders being the sole survivor of the doomed whaler Pequod, and concludes that he was spared by the vengeful behemoth precisely to pen the tale as a warning to all others that would think to pursue the Great White Whale.

 - Sholan Alliance: The commander of the Khalossa tells his crew to allow one enemy ship to leave the Kiess system to inform their homeworld that this colony world is now under new management.